Karlee Everist: Women

 After taking a season off, Everist joined the Emily Dwyer rink at third for the 2017–18 season.
 This arrangement lasted just one season, with Everist and lead Shelley Barker joining former teammates MacDiarmid and Backman the next season.
 The team made the playoffs in three of their four tour events this season, reaching the semifinals of the Dave Jones Mayflower Cashspiel and the New Scotland Clothing Ladies Cashspiel and the quarterfinals of the Lady Monctonian.
 At the 2019 Nova Scotia Scotties Tournament of Hearts, the team finished in a four-way tie for second place with a 4–3 record.
 They were able to beat Colleen Jones 11–5 in the tiebreaker before dropping the semifinal 8–6 to Mary-Anne Arsenault.
 Julie McEvoy took over skipping duties for Kristen MacDiarmid for the 2019–20 season.
 In their four tour events, they reached the playoffs twice.
-The team was not able to find success at the 2020 Nova Scotia Scotties Tournament of Hearts, finishing winless through their seven games.
+The team was unable to find success at the 2020 Nova Scotia Scotties Tournament of Hearts, finishing winless in their seven games.

 Team McEvoy disbanded after just one season together.
 For the 2020–21 season, Everist and Barker teamed up with Christina Black and Jenn Baxter.
 In their first event together, the team won the 2020 The Curling Store Cashspiel.
 The 2021 Nova Scotia Scotties was cancelled due to the COVID-19 pandemic in Nova Scotia, so the Nova Scotia Curling Association appointed Team Jill Brothers to represent the province at the 2021 Scotties Tournament of Hearts.

 Team Black won their first event of the 2021–22 season, The Curling Store Cashspiel, going undefeated to claim the title.
 They also reached the final of the Atlantic Superstore Monctonian Challenge, losing to the Andrea Crawford rink.
 In November, the team once again went undefeated to win the Tim Hortons Spitfire Arms Cash Spiel, defeating former teammate Jennifer Crouse in the final.
 At the 2022 Nova Scotia Scotties Tournament of Hearts, Team Black won all three qualifying events, winning the provincial title and securing their spot at the 2022 Scotties Tournament of Hearts.
 At the Hearts, Team Black finished the round robin with a 5–3 record, which was enough to qualify for the championship round.
-Along the way, they scored victories over higher seeded teams such as Alberta's Laura Walker and Manitoba's Mackenzie Zacharias.
-In their championship round match against Northern Ontario's Krista McCarville, Team Black got down 9–1 before coming back to make the game 9–8, eventually losing 11–8.
+Along the way, they scored victories over higher-seeded teams, including Alberta's Laura Walker and Manitoba's Mackenzie Zacharias.
+In their championship-round match against Northern Ontario's Krista McCarville, Team Black fell behind 9–1 before coming back to make it 9–8, but eventually lost 11–8.
 This eliminated them from the championship.